raygun101/MarkupKit/README.md

 As with header views, footers views are not limited to instances of `UITableViewCell`; any `UIView` subclass can be used as a footer.

 The `sectionName` processing instruction is used to assign a name to a section.
 It corresponds to a call to the `setName:forSection:` method of `LMTableView`.
-This allows sections to be identified by name rather than index, allowing sections to be added or re-ordered without breaking controller code.
+This allows sections to be identified by name rather than index, so they can be added or re-ordered without breaking controller code.
 For example:

     <LMTableView style="groupedTableView">
         <?sectionName firstSection?>